mattmaniak/pixufo/README.md

 ```

 ## Development
 Coding style is Google' C++-like.
-It's written very amateur-like and lacks many
+Indentation is 4 spaces It's written very
-features.
-I don't plan any big changes and any further development.
+amateur-like and lacks many features.
+I don't plan any big changes and any
+further development.
 Maybe fixes.